GabrielGodefroy/sudoku/python/doc/source/index.rst

  However, this dummy implementation tends to be slow.
  Several heuristics can be used to speed up the resolution.

+ I used the two heuristics described here: http://sdz.tdct.org/sdz/le-backtracking-par-l-exemple-resoudre-un-sudoku.html

+First, I precompute the possible solutions for each empty (Solver._init_possibility()) Second, I change the traversal order to start with the (Solver._init_order())

 .. toctree::
    :maxdepth: 2
    :caption: List of the main files: